 Data can be found in the document 2018 Margins.

 When examining the Margins for Commodity 3154 - Refined petroleum products, we see the full list of Margins above.
 The Margin from 3154 to 3154 shows the Margin Coefficient Value as 0.68.
-This means 68% of the Total Revenue is Marginal Revenue/Producer Price of refined petroleum products (gas) purchased at the gas station.
+This means 68% of the Purchaser Price/Total Revenue is Producer Price/Marginal Revenue of refined petroleum products (gas) purchased at the gas station.

 Commodity 3399 - Wholesale services - Petroleum and petroleum products represents 14% of the total cost.
 Commodity 3408 - Retail services - Gasoline stores gets allocated 15% of the retail purchase of the gas.